-- Identify critical assets within the organization, including all assets used to transfer data physically and digitally. - Inventory all systems, devices, software, data, and people. - Catalog external systems, especially dependent systems and/or processes that the organization's critical assets may integrate with, especially if those systems or processes are outside the control of the organization. - Document the digital and analog forms or logs that track transactions and access. - Routinely assess the logs and forms to understand f there are any gaps in transactions or access that could lead to a break in chain of custody. - Evaluate your preservation rules to determine if they meet the organizations business needs.
+- Identify critical assets within the organization.1 - Inventory all systems, devices, software, data, and people. - Catalog external systems, especially dependent systems and/or processes that the organizations critical assets may integrate with, especially if those systems or processes are outside the control of the organization. - Document the digital and analog forms or logs that track transactions and access. - Routinely assess the logs and forms to understand if there are any gaps in transactions or access that could lead to a break in chain of custody. - Evaluate your preservation rules to determine if they meet the organization's business needs.